fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Subsequently, Umar (R.A.) asked him to become governor once again but he declined.
 Umar (R.A.) asked him why he refused and he said:

 "So that my honor would not be besmirched, my wealth taken and my back beaten."
 And he added: "And I fear to judge without knowledge and speak without wisdom."

 Throughout his life Abu Hurayrah (R.A.) remained kind and courteous to his mother.
-Whenever he wanted to leave home, he would stand at the door of her room and say: As-Salaam-u-Alaykum, yaa ummataah, wa rahrnatullahi wa barakatuhu (peace be on you, mother, and the mercy and blessings of Allah)."
-She would reply: "Waalayk-um-Asalaam, yaa bunayya, wa rahmatullahi wa barakatuhu (And on you be peace, my son, and the mercy and blessings of Allah)."
-Often, he would also say: "May Allah have mercy on you as you cared for me when I was small," and she would reply: "May Allah have mercy on you as you delivered me from error when I was old."
+Whenever he wanted to leave home, he would stand at the door of her room and say: `As-Salaam-u-Alaykum, yaa ummataah, wa rahrnatullahi wa barakatuhu (peace be on you, mother, and the mercy and blessings of Allah).` She would reply: `"Waalayk-um-Asalaam, yaa bunayya, wa rahmatullahi wa barakatuhu (And on you be peace, my son, and the mercy and blessings of Allah)."` Often, he would also say: `"May Allah have mercy on you as you cared for me when I was small,"` and she would reply: "May Allah have mercy on you as you delivered me from error when I was old."

 Abu Hurayrah (R.A.) always encouraged other people to be kind and good to their parents.

-One day he saw two men walking together, one older than the other.
+> One day he saw two men walking together, one older than the other.
 He asked the younger one:
+>

-"What is this man to you?"
+> "What is this man to you?"
+>

-"My father," the person replied.
+> "My father," the person replied.
+>

-"Don't call him by his name.
+> "Don't call him by his name.
 Don't walk in front of him and don't sit before him," advised Abu Hurayrah (R.A.).

 Muslims owe a debt of gratitude to Abu Hurayrah (R.A.) for helping to preserve and transmit the valuable legacy of the Prophet (S.A.W.), may Allah bless him and grant him peace.
 He died in the year 59 AH when he was seventy-eight years old.